 Mike was a functional project manager in an organization where I managed a PMO.
 He was winsome and a hard worker.
 But his projects were trending in the wrong direction and his manager was not happy with Mike's performance.

 In a one-on-one meeting, I asked Mike how he was identifying, analyzing, and managing his risks.
-His response revealed his belief in risk management but a lack of actual application with his teams.
+He supported risk management in principle but was not actually applying it with his teams.

 Why?
 Frankly, he did not know how.
 Warren Buffett says, "Risk comes from not knowing what you are doing."